 < [Prev] [Home] [Table of Contents] [Subject Index] [Next] >

 In relation to overseas materials not covered in this guide, we would urge users to consult the following comprehensive guides, and to make the relevant changes to make those citations consistent with the format employed in this guide such as the removal of punctuation that is not grammatically necessary:

-We have ourselves made use of these guides in preparing this guide, and would like to acknowledge our debt to them.
-We have also made use of style guides from the New Zealand law schools, and would like to acknowledge those who worked on them.
+We have ourselves made use of those guides in preparing this guide, and would like to acknowledge our debt to them.
+Where, however, a rule in this guide conflicts with a rule in one of them, follow the rule in this guide.
+We also, when preparing the first edition of this guide, made use of the then existing style guides from the various New Zealand law schools.
+We acknowledge those who worked on them.

+< [Prev] [Home] [Table of Contents] [Subject Index] [Next] >